anydigital/sveleven/src/index.md

                # ready to deploy! 🚀
 ```

-CMS will be available locally at `http://localhost:8080/admin/` (or similar port)
+CMS will be available locally at `http://localhost:8080/admin/` (or similar port).

 ## More Info